CSIprinceton/workshop-july-2022/hands-on-sessions/day-2/6-dp-gen/README.md

 #### Session Instructor: Yifan Li
 #### Tutors: Kehan Cai, Ruiqi Gao, Zachary Goldsmith, Dina Kussainova, Yifan Li, Pablo Piaggi, Pinchen Xie, Chunyi Zhang

+This tutorial is an updated version of the [initial work](https://github.com/CSIprinceton/workshop-july-2020/tree/master/tutorial/Day-1) by Yixiao Chen.

 # Aim and plan
 The aim of this 2-hour hands-on session is to show you how to use DP-GEN at the basic level.